savrus/hl/README.md

 *Hub Labeling* is a data structure used to find a distance between two vertices in a graph.
 It provides the excellent query time for real-world graphs such as road networks and social networks.
 Hub Labeling has two stages: preprocessing and querying.
-While the query algorith is simple, the preprocessing is much more involved and there are several preprocessing algorithms in the literature.
+While the query algorithm is simple, the preprocessing is much more involved and there are several preprocessing algorithms in the literature.

 There is an algorithm to find O(log n)-approximately optimal Hub Labels.
 However, it is slow.
 Practical labeling algorithms find a *Hierarchical Hub Labeling*.